Parallel vs Radial Magnetic Fields

 – effects of back emf

-Why Do DC Motors Use Radial Magnets?
+Why Use Radial Magnets?

 This video investigates the operation of a simple DC motor.
 It focuses on the effect of using a radial magnet and why this is preferred over parallel magnets.